sarbojit4/ic3/README.md

-# This is an implementation of ic3 algorithm in 2ls for program with boolean variables.
+# Implementation of ic3 algorithm in 2ls for program with boolean variables
-This program works for programs with boolean variables and a single loop.\\
+This program works for programs with boolean variables and a single loop.
+The program state before the loop is the initial state and the loop is the transition relation.
-installation-\\
+##installation-
 1> Copy the content to 2ls-master/src/2ls/summary_checker_base.cpp

 2> Inside summary_chaecker_base.cpp put the line like below- if(simplify)
     {